Frans06/website/app/src/posts/tanstack_forms.md

 This setup offers a clean separation between **form logic** and **presentation**, making the form system:

+### PROPS

 - Easy to maintain
 - Visually consistent
 - Extensible for custom layouts and fields

+### CONS

+- Lots of boilerplates.
+Every Field will require the whole generics completion.
+- More code to think about.
+Although it if code you will do once de field type and forget about the <form.Field></form.Field> dynamic.
+- Needs more testing.

 You can apply this same pattern to create `Select`, `Checkbox`, `Textarea`, etc., each using `InputLayout` for shared UX elements.